 But don’t do it without a plan.
 Because the very last thing a tense situation needs is someone full of good intentions but with no knowledge of de-escalation tactics or self-defense.
 Your intentions are not a tangible shield.
 If you don’t make a plan, you will get yourself or the person you are trying to defend very killed.

 Some of you can stop reading now.
 You have, or know how to make a plan and you don’t need…

 View original post 1,105 more words

 Some great info here.
 Breaks everything down.

 Fascism is a powerful and controversial term.
 I believe it should be used very sparingly and only when clearly appropriate.
 Many people think of fascism in relation to mass murders and dictators.
-That is an extreme expression of fascism, but it takes many other less epically monstrous forms.
-A person can be accurately described as fascist if they consistently exercise tendencies that aim to stamp out democratic institutions and punish their critics through methods that political scientists and historians regularly define as fascist.
-Donald Trump has repeatedly demonstrated over a period of many years that he merits the description entailed in the meaning of this word.
-Keep in mind his hostile reactions to any non-worshippers of Trumpism and his effusive admiration toward recent authoritarian and fiercely anti-democratic leaders such as Muammar Gaddafi, Vladimir Putin, Saddam Hussein, Kim Jong Un and Bashar al-Assad.
-Consider that he shows all the signs of…
+That is an extreme expression of fascism, but it takes many other less monstrous forms.
+For example, one central aspect of fascism reveals itself when a leader or a political movement consistently exercise tendencies that aim to stamp out democratic institutions and punish their critics.
+Donald Trump has repeatedly demonstrated over a period of many years that he merits the description entailed in the full meaning of this word, including many other specific elements, as shown below.
+Keep in mind his hostile reactions to any non-believers in Trumpism (his patterns of thought and behavior) and his effusive admiration toward recent authoritarian and fiercely anti-democratic leaders such as Muammar Gaddafi, Vladimir Putin, Saddam Hussein, Kim Jong Un and Bashar…

 Great tips from Danny over at Dream Big, Dream Often.
 Thanks Danny!